- Home

 Weight: 30

-Dzongkha is the official language; English is spoken in tourist areas but communication can be challenging.
+Dzongkha is official language; English is spoken in tourism but limited outside urban areas.

 Weight: 15